AngelTintaya/DataEngineering/README.md

 # Connect Github Account wiith Databricks Repo
 (We need to do this, otherwise we can modify repo in databricks but we will not be able to pull changes)
-1. Click in our User Prifle (Right side)
+1. Click in our User Profile (Right side)
 2. Click in Settings
 3. Below user, click in Linked Accounts (We will see there: Git Integration)
 4. In Git Provider: Choose GitHub